 Our thanks to The Littleton Museum, The Denver Art Museum, History Colorado Center, and The Denver Museum of Nature and Science, the presenters and organizing committee, and of course, to the attendees.

 You are magical.

-2016 Jon Lipsky Award for Excellence in Playwrighting
+Call for Submissions: 2017 Jon Lipsky Award for Excellence in Playwriting

 In 2014, IMTAL established an annual award dedicated to the memory of playwright Jon Lipsky.
 Jon was Professor of Acting and Playwriting at Boston University’s School of Theater, and he created many wonderful short plays on science themes for Boston's Museum of Science.

-This year's recipient is Chris Bresky of Chicago's Adler Planetarium for his play About a Door.
+The recipient of the 2016 Jon Lipsky Award for Excellence in Playwriting is Chris Bresky of Chicago's Adler Planetarium for his play About a Door.

 Mr. Bresky was presented with the award during the IMTAL luncheon on May 28 in Washington, D.C.

 We received more submissions this year than in previous years, and from a wider spectrum of institutions.